 An integrated team of planners and designers can create the most comprehensive—and beautiful—solutions.
 “There’s so much that a multidisciplinary firm can touch in terms of the impact on the landscape and the environment, the architecture, engineering and interior design, the passenger experience and the design of the infrastructure and adjacent commercial developments,” said Ruggiero.
 “The result is much better than when a team treats all the components as loosely connected silos.”

 The key is to incorporate all the rigorous system requirements within a compelling design narrative that creates the right balance between those hard and soft systems.
-“You want a place people embrace, not endure,” said Chicas.
+It should be a place people embrace, not just endure.

 “It’s incredibly important to get the entire user experience right,” said Wortman.
 “Americans have many other transportation options and often don’t have much experience with travel by train.
 As designers, we can draw on our hospitality and placemaking expertise to make every part of the journey convenient, joyful and fun.”

 The train station of the future will be much more than a train station.

 “The day is coming when we’ll stop thinking about these facilities as train stations, bus stations or airport terminals,” said Galioto.
 “They will be transportation centers where people can change modes between bikes, cars, buses, trains and planes.
 Designers need to create a seamless system that creates positive experiences for all travelers.”

 One confidential North American airport is formulating plans to create a multimodal transit center to act as the city—and the region’s—“front door.”
 As the single point where travelers would arrive at the airport, check their luggage and pass through security, the facility would also serve as a hub for land-based modes of transit, including cars, rail and bus.
 It would ease congestion and streamline travel across the region.